-Some pups will discard the foam tip as soon as they are full; others will hang onto the tip even after they have stopped drinking milk (Figure 9-7C).
+Some pups will discard the foam tip as soon as they are full; others will hang onto the tip even after they have stopped drinking milk (Figure 9-4C).
 Do not try to remove the tip from a pup's mouth.
 Any remaining formula in the tip may be accidentally forced down the pup's throat, causing it to aspirate.
 These pups will eventually discard the tip after being returned to the incubator.
 Foam nursing tips should be disposed of after use and replaced with new ones for each feeding.

 It is important to note that when some pups are first handled, they will immediately grasp the cloth or fabric that encloses them with their milk teeth, refusing to let go.
 Do not attempt to remove the pup's teeth from the fabric.
-Instead, carefully dispense warmed formula onto the cloth just below the pup's mouth and allow the pup to suck the formula from the fabric.

-Figure 9-7.
-A: A new born free-tailed pup nursing from a foam tip.
+Figure 9-4.
+A: New born free-tailed pup nursing from a foam tip.
 T. brasiliensis.
 Bat World facility.
 Photo by A. Lollar.